 - Minneapolis has a large amount of staff dedicated to pedestrian issues.
 Through the Public Works Department employing staff to maintain and repair sidewalks, the Minneapolis Public School System employing full time staff to work on Safe Routes to School, and several ambassador programs promoting walking and working towards creating a welcoming pedestrian environment throughout the City, Minneapolis has a multitude of opportunities for pedestrian issues to be addressed.

 - Minneapolis’s extensive sidewalk network is an example of how the City is devoted to providing pedestrian facilities.
-Over 90 percent of streets in Minneapolis have complete sidewalks and over 80 percent of streets have sidewalks on both sides of the street.
+Over 80 percent of streets have sidewalks on both sides of the street.
 The City’s Sidewalk Inspections Office conducts an annual sidewalk and curb ramp repair program that replaces any defective sidewalks and curb ramps on a regular basis.
-Minneapolis also promotes the walking environment by providing pedestrian facilities on bridges throughout the City.
 Currently, all bridges have sidewalks on at least one side and all new bridges must provide pedestrian facilities.

 - Minneapolis has a number of pedestrian-oriented campaigns and events to educate and encourage residents to walk.